Financial professionals using mailock in board room

 • No secure reply or message revoke

-Verdict: A well-designed platform for small businesses focused on email marketing or basic communications, but not designed for firms handling confidential client data.
+Verdict: A well-designed platform for small businesses, but not designed for firms handling confidential client data in regulated sectors.

 Feature Comparison Summary

-Let's compare the features of each option against the requirements of the financial services for securing sensitive information.
+Let's compare each option against common financial services requirements for protecting sensitive information.

 Service Encryption Recipient Verification Secure Reply Compliance Tools Pricing (from)

-Mailock (can be combined with an email provider to enable the exchange of sensitive information) AES-256 E2EE Yes (Q&A, SMS, ID) Yes (free for clients) Message tracking, revoke, security alerts Free-£9.30/user/month
+Mailock (works alongside an email provider to exchange sensitive information) E2EE (AES-256) Yes (Q&A, SMS, ID) Yes (free for clients) Message tracking, revoke, security alerts Free-~£9.30/user/month

-Yahoo Mail TLS only None No None Free-£5/month
+Yahoo Mail TLS only None No None Varies

 Security and Compliance Considerations